Home > Leisure, Culture & Tourism > Heritage & Museums > Town Hall > Restoration Project FAQs

 After being used for a wide range of activities, Dover Town Council bought the building in 1834 and began to renovate and extend it.
 It was opened as the new Dover Town Hall in 1861.

 Today the building is owned by Dover District Council.
-Dover Town Council are located next door, confusingly in Maison Dieu House!
+Dover Town Council is located next door, confusingly in Maison Dieu House!

-The project aims to restore the Maison Dieu to its former glory and make sure that it can continue to play a vital part in the life of Dover for many years to come.
+The project restored the Maison Dieu to its former glory to make sure it can continue to play a vital part in the life of Dover for many years to come.

 Will it still be a community building?

+Yes.
 The Maison Dieu was built for the community and has played an important role in the life of Dover ever since.
-Initial proposals for the building will keep the Connaught Hall, Stone Hall, Council Chamber and Court Room for community use.
-The plan is simply about making them work better for the community with new entrances, toilets, disabled access routes, cloak rooms and storage.
+The plan was simply about making the spaces work better for the community with new entrances, toilets, disabled access routes, cloak rooms and storage.

 What about the furniture?

-The Maison Dieu that you see today is largely the result of a renowned Victorian architect called William Burges.
+The Maison Dieu is largely the result of renowned Victorian architect William Burges.
 The major overhaul that Burges led for the Town Council back in the 1800s was so extensive that the commission included lots of bespoke furniture designed specifically for the building.

 The furniture is truly unique and arguably as important as the building itself.
-The aim is therefore to retain and restore as much of the original furniture as possible so that people can see it in all its splendour.
+We have therefore retained and restored as much of the original furniture as possible so that people can see it in all its splendour.

-The project is being led by Dover District Council, Dover Town and the Dover Society.
-This core team will be supported by a range of independent specialists such as architects, cost consultants and business planners.
+The project was led by Dover District Council, Dover Town Council and the Dover Society.
+This core team was supported by a range of independent specialists such as architects, cost consultants and business planners.

-Yes!
-In 2018 we were lucky enough to secure a first round pass from the National Lottery Heritage Fund (HF) for £4.7m to restore, introduce new uses and improve accessibility for the Maison Dieu.
+In 2018 we were lucky enough to secure a first round pass from the National Lottery Heritage Fund for £4.7m to restore, introduce new uses and improve accessibility for the Maison Dieu.

-Yes, a comprehensive Statement of Significance document has been produced and is available from the link on our main project page.
+Yes, a comprehensive Statement of Significance document has been produced and further information is available at www.maisondieudover.org.uk

 How can I find out more?